-Alongside MLP SE as the parent company, 36 (previous year: 13) fully consolidated domestic subsidiaries, and as was already the case in the previous year, one fully consolidated foreign subsidiary and two (previous year: one) fully consolidated associated companies were incorporated in the consolidated financial statements as of December 31, 2019.
-Please see \rightarrow Note 5 regarding changes to the scope of consolidation.
+Alongside MLP SE as the parent company, 36 (previous year: 36) fully consolidated domestic subsidiaries, and as was already the case in the previous year, one fully consolidated foreign subsidiary and two (previous year: two) associated companies were incorporated in the consolidated financial statements as of 31 December 2020.

-With the resolution dated March 1, 2019 DOMCURA AG, as a shareholder in Nordvers GmbH, approved an exemption pursuant to § 264 (3) of the German Commercial Code (HGB) from the need to draft a management report as per § 289 of the German Commercial Code (HGB) for the financial year 2019.
-The company is included in the 2019 consolidated financial statements of MLP SE with its registered office in Wiesloch.
+With the resolution dated 6 March 2020 DOMCURA AG, as a shareholder in Nordvers GmbH, approved an exemption pursuant to § 264 (3) of the German Commercial Code (HGB) from the need to draft a management report as per § 289 of the German Commercial Code (HGB) for the financial year 2020.
+The company is included in the 2020 consolidated financial statements of MLP SE with its registered office in Wiesloch.
 The consolidated financial statements are published in the Federal Gazette (Bundesanzeiger) within the legal deadlines.
 A single-entity relationship is in place between the company and MLP SE which obliges MLP SE to the assumption of losses as per § 302 of the German Stock Corporation Act (AktG), as well as to the assumption of liability.